wilsonmar/quickstart-eks-hashicorp-consul/README.md

 # HashiCorp Consul on Amazon EKS

-**DEVELOPER PREVIEW** - This is a preview release and not intended for production use.

----

 > This Quick Start was created by [HashiCorp](https://hashicorp.com) in collaboration with
 > Amazon Web Services (AWS).
 [AWS Quick Starts](https://aws.amazon.com) are automated
 > reference deployments that use AWS CloudFormation templates to deploy key technologies on AWS, following AWS best